Video Marketing for Real Estate Agents & Entrepreneurs

 Yes.
 I love that you brought that up, Tabitha.
 It is so, so important to know that these.
 Videos, these live videos are not just about right now in this moment when I hit that live button.
 See, that’s what I teach!

-Tabitha is actually one of my clients, both in my paid membership, as well as Coaches Go Live!
+Tabitha is actually one of my clients, both in my paid membership, as well as The Video Advantage!
 It’s a beautiful thing when you can see that, it’s not just that moment you hit the go-live button because that’s really just the start.
 It’s what happens afterward.
 It’s where that video goes, what it does for you in the background while you’re sleeping.

 It’s what it does to you on the inside because it’s not just about going live and promoting your business.
 That’s part of it, obviously, because that’s what we want.
 We want to be able to get seen and heard more online, but there’s also something that happens here and here, and it’s a powerful, powerful feeling.